tateosborne/covid-stats-usa/README.md

 - `state abbreviation`: the two-letter abbreviation of any state in the United States
 - `county name`: the county name; do not include the word "county"

+The input `[datatype] total` returns the total of whatever the specified datatype is.

 _Note that the user input is not case-sensitive_

 There are extra commands, such as the following: